Answers to Your Motorcycle Accident FAQ From a Trusted Kent Lawyer

-Depending on your specific situation, you may also be entitled to noneconomic damages, like pain and suffering, emotional distress, loss of quality of life, and punitive damages.
+Depending on your specific situation, you may also be entitled to noneconomic damages, like pain and suffering, emotional distress, and loss of quality of life.

 Pain and suffering falls under the legal category of noneconomic damages, meaning it’s not something that has a set number attached to it like a bill from your doctor’s office.
 If you’ve suffered a serious, debilitating or permanent injury as a result of your motorcycle accident, you may be able to pursue damages for pain and suffering.

 If your family has suffered a tragedy, our law firm can help you pursue a wrongful death claim.
 Attorney Zach Herschensohn can help you find answers and get your family the compensation it needs and deserves.
 There’s no amount of money that can bring back your loved one – but holding the responsible party accountable for their actions is an important step toward gaining closure.
 A wrongful death lawsuit may include compensation for:

 - The deceased family member’s pain and suffering

 - The deceased family member’s medical expenses

 - Loss of inheritance

 There’s nothing worse than losing a loved one in a preventable accident.
 Attorney Zach Herschensohn understands how difficult it can be to cope with the loss of a family member and is ready to help you seek justice.
 Contact our law firm to explore your options.
 Everything you tell us will remain 100 percent private and confidential.